coroutine-blip/ClientMovementManager/README.md

 * Character lifecycle handling across respawns
 * Automatic cleanup through Trove

 The module was designed with maintainability and scalability in mind, avoiding polling loops and stale connections while keeping gameplay responsive and deterministic.
+It is used projects of mine, like my combat game system.

 ---